-And depending on which vendor you use, the upfront deployment requirements can also be easier than with partial isolation solutions.
+And depending on the solution vendor, the upfront deployment requirements can also be easier than with partial isolation solutions.

 Hardware-based alternatives vary in IT complexity, but on-premises options require upfront installation and deployment.
 By comparison, hardware-based solutions hosted in the cloud don't have this need - although, like any solution, some configuration is still required to ensure interoperability with proxies and other security tools.